-It is suggested that the courses are taken prior to program admission if schedule allows (once admitted into the program, all courses must be taken in the sequence listed at the time of admission).
+It is suggested that the courses are taken prior to program admission.
+Once admitted into the program, all courses must be taken in the sequence listed at the time of admission.
 If any RNSG course must be repeated, the lab/clinical corresponding course must be repeated also.